 In the Shadow of Nanda Devi

-- An unspoiled corner of the Himalayas
+- Classic trekking in an unspoiled corner of the Indian Himalaya

 - Ridge-top trekking and idyllic campsites